why2025-datenzone/pretalx-llm/README.rst

 3. Show a user submissions that are similar to ones the user has already reviewed.

 4. Search for submissions based on a textual description of interesting topics.
-For example a user can search for **enterprise information security** and the plugin will show submissions that match the topic, even though when the submission doesn't have any of the words in the title or description.
+For example a user can search for **enterprise information security** and the plugin will show submissions that match the topic, even though when the submission doesn't have any of the words in the title, abstract, or description.

 4. Each reviewer can set some review preferences (a short text that describes what kind of submissions they are interested in, such as **enterprise information security**) and based on those preferences, matching reviewers are then suggested for each submission.